 Words and recipe by Pete Begg

 Salt cod is a super delicious and very popular menu item in trattorias and pizzerias in Rome.
 It’s not always an easy ingredient to find though, and it’s quite a time-consuming thing to prepare.
-Rather than hydrate a piece of salt cod over a day by changing the water multiple times, I like to soak a piece of fresh cod in brine for a couple of hours instead – that way you get a nice gentle salt cod texture and flavor much more quickly.
+Rather than hydrate a piece of salt cod over a day by changing the water multiple times, I like to soak a piece of fresh cod in brine for a couple of hours instead – that way you get a nice gentle salt cod texture and flavour much more quickly.

 Salt cod recipe